Field Sobriety Test in New York

 In People v.
 Beaupre, 2017 NY Slip Op 33103(U) (N.Y.
 Cty.
 Ct.
 2017), the defendant was stopped by police for inoperable tail lights, and during the stop, the officer observed that the defendant displayed signs of intoxication.
 The defendant argued that the stop was not supported by probable cause, but the court found that the inoperable tail lights were a valid reason for the stop.
 The court further held that the officer had probable cause to administer field sobriety tests based on the defendant's slurred speech and the odor of alcohol on his breath.
 The defendant was ultimately found guilty of driving while intoxicated.

-After the field sobriety test is administered, the officer will make a determination as to whether or not the driver is impaired.
+What Happens After the FSTAfter the field sobriety test is administered, the officer will make a determination as to whether or not the driver is impaired.
 If the officer believes the driver is impaired, they will be placed under arrest for DWI.
 The officer will then transport the driver to the police station or hospital for a blood or breathalyzer test.
 Drivers can refuse blood or breathalyzer tests.
 However, in New York, drivers are subject to the state's implied consent law, which means that they have already consented to a blood or breathalyzer test by operating a vehicle on New York roads.
 Refusing to take the test can result in a driver's license suspension, fines, and other penalties.

 If the driver is ultimately charged with DWI, they will need to appear in court.
 It is important to note that field sobriety tests are not always reliable, and there are many factors that can impact a driver's ability to perform them accurately.
 Therefore, it is crucial to hire an experienced New York DWI lawyer who can challenge the validity of the test and fight for the best possible outcome for the client.